Aquatic-gg/docs/docs/aquaticcrates/basic/compatibility.md

 You are also able to define animations in the animation section by doing `animation: <name>`.
 More info in the animation docs section.

 ## BETTERMODEL
-To specify BetterModel you need to define it in the type.
+To specify BetterModel you need to define it in the type (refer to interactable section).
 Then the model id is the same as the .bb file name.

 ```
   - type: BETTERMODEL